fbpx

 Travel to the top of the city and the landmark Schlossberg area.
 Take in the clock tower, the cafes, and the Chinese pavilion or just relax and scenically admire the city spread out below.

-Take A Tour Bus
+Take a Tour Bus

 Yes, you will feel like a tourist.
 But, bah, whatever.
 It’s the most straightforward way to see the architectural sites spread across the city.